 Insurers can opt to pay the claim and then cancel the motorist’s policy, or they may decide to build a case and prosecute the person for fraud.

-No-fault insurance = more fraud
+No-fault insurance means more fraud in no-fault states

 The industry says fraud is a particular problem in no-fault auto insurance states, where policyholders can receive financial compensation for their losses in an auto accident — up to a set amount — regardless of who is at fault.